• Home

 Do you want a high or low payback period?

 A low payback period is generally preferred because it means you recoup your investment faster.
 This indicates quicker profitability and less exposure to risk.
-Conversely, high payback periods show that it will take a long to recover your initial investment.
+Conversely, high payback periods show that it will take a long time to recover your initial investment.

 What is a major disadvantage of the payback period?